metrorailings/OwlBlog/content/posts/2021-wild-card-insights.md

 It's clear Arizona is forcing Stafford to rely on receivers other than Cooper Kupp.
 So far though..Stafford's adjusted by passing more to Tyler Higbee and Odell Beckham.

 Andrew Whitworth possibility a liability at left tackle for the Rams.

+Murray is so easily spooked.
+What's the point of having Kliff Kingsbury scheme out plays on this offense if Murray is honestly too spooked to execute on his concepts?